JoelGodOfwar/FBToggle/README.txt

 Download mod version corresponding to the Minecraft version you are using, and drop it in the mods folder of your .minecraft files.
 You'll need to be using Forge in order to use this mod.

+Note:
+Mod is only compatible with latest versions of Forge for versions 1.7-1.9, and latest version of Forge at time of this mod's release for Forge 1.10.